Radha Gobinda Chandra: Contributions in astronomy

 From then on, he continued regular observation of variable stars with the help of the 'Star Atlas' by Kalinath Mukhajee.

 He communicated a total of 37,215 trained-eye observations up to 1954.

 He worked at a longitude far from that of most observers, improving the temporal completeness of the observational records for the stars he observed.

 Discovery of nova

 It was June 7, 1918.
 Chandra used to observe stars most of the nights at that time.
 He suddenly noticed a bright star.
 He tried to match it with the Star Map but did not find any.
 He observed it for the next few days and came to decision that it is a new one.
 In the language of astronomy it was a Nova.
-He published the detail description of this Nova in the 'Probashi' magazine of that time.
+He published the detail description of this Nova in the Prabasi magazine of that time.
 Later this nova was named as 'Nova Aquila-3'.